wttech/gradle-sling-single/README.md

     `sh gradlew slingSetup`

-5. Develop continuosly using command:
+5. Develop continuously using command:

     `sh gradlew` (optionally with `-i -S`)

+6. Reset local instance to initial state by running command (only if needed):

+    `sh gradlew slingResetup -Psling.force`